10 Holiday Family ActivitiesDecember 12th, 2023

 As a mom and a learning specialist, I want my children to be the best they can be.
 I know that when I give my children opportunities to learn and have fun I am doing just that.
-So what does that have to do with the holidays?
-Well, you know as well as I do, holiday time means more family time which means more time for family activities.
+So what does this have to do with the holidays?
+Well, you know as well as I do, holiday time means more family time, which means more time for family holiday activities.

 Keep Your Kids Engaged with Family Activities

-Keeping your kids engaged over the holidays can be daunting or it can be fun.
-I don’t like being stressed so I always think of a plan to keep everyone engaged in a variety of activities that can be done without a ton of running around.
+Keeping your kids engaged over the holidays can be daunting, or it can be fun.
+I don’t like being stressed, so I always think of a plan to keep everyone engaged in a variety of activities that can be done without a ton of running around.
 To that end, I have created the following list of family holiday activities.
-Each family activity builds comradery as well as learning skills.
+Each family activity builds camaraderie as well as learning skills.

 10 Holiday Family Activities